-Oil and gas company Shell is working with Hewlett-Packard to use technology originally developed for computer printers to help it discover new oil and gas reserves on land.
+Oil and gas company Shell is working with Hewlett-Packard to use technology originally developed for computer printers to help it discover oil and gas reserves on .

 The two companies are developing wireless accelerometer sensors, similar to the controllers used in the Nintendo Wii, but a thousand times more accurate, for seismic analysis.
 The sensors are based on microelectromechanical devices (Mems), originally developed for HP print heads.